-- A supportive group of like-minded families creating individualised employment opportunities for their family members.
+Join a supportive group of like-minded families creating individualised employment opportunities for their family members.
+We welcome people who share our vision of employment for people with disability.

 It’s often difficult for people with disability to find meaningful employment, especially those with an intellectual impairment or autism.
 That’s why we established the Customised Employment Peer Support Group.